 - Construction paper in green, yellow, orange and red

 - 4 pieces of string or twine, about 8 inches long

 What You Do:

-- Tape both ends of a piece of string or twine to the back of each piece of paper, which can be vertical or horizontal.
+- Tape both ends of a piece of string or twine to the back of each piece of paper.
+Although we placed the paper vertically, we'll left the orientation of your artwork up to you.
 Be sure to leave enough slack in the string so that you can hang the picture.

 - Have your child paint the toilet paper rolls brown.

 - Show your child how to glue a toilet paper roll to each of the four pieces of paper.
 Be sure to glue the side of the roll on the paper instead of the end of the roll.
 Help your child write the name of a season on each piece of paper under the roll, or “trunk,” of each “tree.”

 - Go outside with your child and look at the trees in your yard or neighborhood.
 Talk about what season it is and have your child describe the colors of the leaves on the trees.
 Discuss any other things you see on the tree, such as flowers, berries or empty branches.
 Look for any animals that make their homes in the trees, such as birds or squirrels.

 - After your nature walk, give your child the piece of paper for the current season.
 Show him how to decorate the tree to illustrate that season, and then help him decorate the other three seasons:

 - Winter: Show him how to glue the brown yarn onto the paper above the paper roll “trunk” to create bare branches.